rhenning/resume/README.md

-When _Fastnet_—a Philadelphia-area ISP and hosting provider I very much respected— was seeking out Linux sysadmins, I jumped at the opportunity, had an interview, and was thrilled to receive an offer letter, which I graciously accepted.
+When _Fastnet_—a Philadelphia-area ISP and hosting provider I very much respected— was seeking out Linux sysadmins, I jumped at the opportunity, had an interview, and was thrilled to receive an offer letter, which I gratefully accepted.

 I learned _so much_ during my time at Fastnet, remaining there for about eight years— the longest stint of my career—and surviving the dot-com boom, bust, a merger